kreatorij/nova-filemanager/README.md

 [![License](https://poser.pugx.org/stepanenko3/nova-filemanager/license)](https://packagist.org/packages/stepanenko3/nova-filemanager)

 A quick fix/update to make it all work ... more or less.
-All credits to [Artem Stepanenko](https://github.com/stepanenko3) for his awesome work.
+All credits to: [InfinetyES](https://github.com/InfinetyES/Nova-Filemanager) for this awesome work.
+[Artem Stepanenko](https://github.com/stepanenko3) for his upgrade for Nova 4.0.

 A Filemanager Tool and Field for Laravel Nova